JaapvanEkris/openrowingmonitor/docs/Architecture.md

 </tbody>
 </table>

 OpenRowingMonitor will always report the ending of a split, interval and session, and the last message in the split/interval/session will be flagged with a isSplitEnd/isIntervalEnd/isSessionStop flag.
 Ending an interval will also end the split, raising both flags.
+Please note that the [PM5 peripheral](./PM5_Interface.md) has a different approach and that difference is handled by the PM5 peripheral itself.

 > [!NOTE]
-> The state transitions for the end of an interval and the end of a session (i.e. no next interval) are handled individually as the resulting metrics updates differ slightly, and the expected behaviour of all other managers is different.
+> The state transitions for the end of an interval and the end of a session (i.e. no next interval) are flagged individually as the resulting metrics updates differ slightly, and the expected behaviour of all other managers is different (especially as recorders and peripherals will stop the workout).

 ##### sessionStates in SessionManager.js